 Inside the bins are all of the materials they need for each of the stations.

-I use a student management board so that my students know which station they are going to and when.
+I use a student management board (which was just a pocket chart) so that my students know which station they are going to and when.
 One of my classroom jobs is to change the Daily 5 stations after each day that we do Daily 5.

 (I have two classes so there are two groups represented on my management board.)